trent-fisher/zap_training_docs/src/admin/Enquiries/bookings.md

 2. Fills out the booking enquiry form
 3. Submits their travel requirements
 4. System creates a booking record
-5. System creates a corresponding lead in the Leads module
+5. System creates a corresponding lead in the Leads page

-**Important**: Booking enquiries are view-only in this module.
-To manage them (assign agents, change status, etc.), you must work with them through the **Leads module**.
+**Important**: Booking enquiries are view-only in this page.
+To manage them (assign agents, change status, etc.), you must work with them through the **Leads page**.

 ---